Key Points:

 The Monorail runs behind resorts on the east side of the Strip and doesn’t stop at all of them.
 Are travelers really willing to walk from the already distant Monorail stations to their hotel?
 What if their hotel isn’t on a Monorail stop?

-For Example, a guest staying at Bellagio would have an estimated .6 mile walk from the Horseshoe/Paris Monorail station to the front desk of their hotel.
-That walk would have them dodging crowds, going up and down escalators, and walking across Las Vegas Boulevard in the desert heat.
+Example: A guest staying at Bellagio would have an estimated .6 mile walk from the Horseshoe/Paris Monorail station to the front desk of their hotel.
+That walk would have them dodging crowds, riding up and down escalators, and crossing the Strip in the summer heat.

 It’s a first-world problem, understood, but will travelers choose the Monorail over an Uber in that scenario to save a few bucks?

-Previous efforts to extend the Monorail system, like this proposed extension to Mandalay Bay, have struggled to raise the necessary funds to proceed.
+Previous efforts to extend the Monorail, like this proposed stop at Mandalay Bay, have struggled to raise the necessary funds to proceed.

-Lenders are right to be skeptical, after all, the monorail did file for Chapter 11 bankruptcy protection in 2010 leaving creditors holding the bag when they emerged in 2012.
+Lenders are right to be skeptical; after all, the monorail filed for Chapter 11 bankruptcy protection in 2010, leaving creditors holding the bag when it emerged in 2012.

 Opposition from Cab Drivers

-Extending the Monorail to the Airport would almost certainly result in fewer fares for cabs, however, there seems to be minimal organized opposition to expansion.
-Lack of protest by the cab community, however, is most likely due to the lack of firm project plans on the near horizon.
+Extending the Monorail to the Airport would almost certainly result in less rides for cabs; however, there seems to be minimal organized opposition to expansion.
+That said, the cab community’s lack of protest is most likely due to the absence of firm project plans on the near horizon.

-Experts have correctly pointed out that there will always be a type of traveler that prefers a cab to mass transportation.
-Besides, cab drivers in Vegas have much more to worry about with the surge in Uber and Lyft usage immediately threatening their job security.
+Experts have correctly pointed out that there will always be people that prefer a cab to mass transportation.
+Besides, cab drivers in Vegas have much more to worry about with the surge in Uber and Lyft, as well as driverless Zoox robotaxis.

 Other Options Under Consideration

-There has also been discussion about the potential for a light rail system to bridge the mass transit gap between the airport and downtown Las Vegas.
+There have also been discussions historically about the potential for a light rail system to bridge the mass transit gap between the airport and downtown Las Vegas.

 At a cost of around $750 million, the project could go a long way in easing congestion and simplifying ground transportation for visitors.
 The project in its current state wouldn’t address the Strip, however.

-A citywide system that would connect to the airport has been approved by Clark County, and the City of Las Vegas has approved stops that will connect Fremont Street to the system.
+The Boring Company has secured permits from Clark County, and the City of Las Vegas has approved stops that will connect Fremont Street to the system.

-In fact, the Las Vegas Convention and Visitors Authority (LVCVA) recently purchased the Monorail and killed its non-compete agreement that had prevented other forms of public transit from taking a foothold in Las Vegas.
+In fact, the Las Vegas Convention and Visitors Authority (LVCVA) recently purchased the Monorail and terminated its non-compete agreement, which had prevented other forms of public transit from taking a foothold in Las Vegas.

 Not only does it appear unlikely that the Monorail will be extended to the Airport, but it also seems unlikely that it will even exist at all in the future.
 Enjoy her while she lasts.